 Or You can click and drag the caption to move it above the exact audio track and drag the slider to easily trim a subtitle or use the zoom in/ out tool to check whether your timeline is correct or not.

-2. How to Add Subtitles on YouTube Manually Online
+2. How to Add Subtitles to YouTube Videos Automatically

-3. How to Add Subtitles on YouTube Automatically
+3. How to Add Subtitles to a YouTube Video That Is Not Yours

-Use HappScribe to automatically add subtitles to your YouTube videos.
+Use Happyscribe to add subtitles to a YouTube video that is not yours online.

-Once the auto-transcription is done, you may open the auto-transcripted subtitles.
-You can manually correct the minor mistakes and add the name of multiple speakers at different timings.
-HappyScribe also allows you to select a new language for auto-translation.
+If you have chosen the Machine Generate option, once the auto-transcription is done.
+You may open the auto-transcripted subtitles.
+You can manually correct the minor mistakes and add the name of multiple speakers at different timestamps, etc.

-4. How to Add Subtitles on YouTube by Hiring Professionals
+4. How to Add Subtitles to YouTube by Hiring Professionals

 For long YouTube videos like documentaries with many terminologies, hiring a professional to add subtitles to your YouTube video can be a great alternative.
 Our recommendation would be to use the affordable human service offered by Rev($1.25/per min).